-The database tables were distributed across two RAID-0 volumes, each consisting of four 400GB SAS SSD drives.
-The temporary files were distributed across two RAID-0 volumes, one consisting of two 800GB SAS SSD drives and another one consisting of four 400GB SAS SSD drives.
-The database log files resided on a RAID-1 array of two 400GB SAS SSD drives.
+The database tables were hosted on four ioMemory Flash drives.
+The temporary files were distributed across the 1600GB PCIe SanDisk devices, where the data files were also placed.
+The database log files resided on a RAID-1 array of four 400GB SAS SSD drives.
+The database backup was hosted on another RAID-0 array made of four 400GB SAS SSD drives.
 A detailed description of distribution of database filegroups and log can be found in Table 4.2.